 Deep Learning Frameworks

-2017 was certainly the Year of Deep Learning Frameworks.
-Although both Google’s Tensorflow and Facebook’s PyTorch gained much acclaim among the Natural Language Processing (NLP) research communities, Tensorflow is more suited for static graphs.
+2020 is certainly the Year of Deep Learning Frameworks.
+Although both Google’s Tensorflow and Facebook’s PyTorch gained much acclaim among the natural language processing (NLP) research communities, Tensorflow is more suited for static graphs.
 On the other hand, PyTorch is ideal for dynamic structures.
-Both Tensorflow and PyTorch have received positive user feedback in their respective arenas in 2017 and are making bigger plans moving into 2018.
+Both Tensorflow and PyTorch have received positive user feedback in their respective arenas and are making bigger plans moving into future.

 Reinforcement Learning Agent Beats Human AlphaGo Players